recidive/xylem/docs/schema.md

 Embeddable models are models that don't have a connection thus can't have a collection or table created for it.
 They are used in conjunction with embedded reference fields when you want referenced items to be embedded on the main document.

-Embeddable models can't be used as a standalone model so trying to save an item of a embeddable model will trigger errors.
+Embeddable models can't be used as a standalone model so trying to save a detached item of an embeddable model will trigger errors.
 Embeddable models don't need a `key` property neither.

 ```js
 {